ajour/ajour/README.md

 We wanted to create an application which natively compiles to both Windows, Linux and macOS while at the same time is as performant and reliable as possible.

-## Other addon managers

-If Ajour isn't your cup of tea, then [Ogri'la](https://github.com/ogri-la) has done a great job of [cataloguing addon managers](https://ogri-la.github.io/wow-addon-managers/).

 ## Acknowledgement